Choose your... Country Language

 Invoicing

 Back in 2019, the Philippines rolled out its Digital Transformation Strategy initiative for 2022 in an attempt to digitize the economy.
-Then, using electronic invoicing systems was only mandatory for the top 100 taxpayers.
-In 2024 and beyond, all taxpayers are expected to adopt the system.
-For small businesses like yours, this means overhauling how you invoice your clients and submit your tax returns.
+From 2024, all taxpayers are expected to adopt the system, which means overhauling how you invoice your clients and submit your tax returns.

 While it might seem like a big change, it’s easy to get to grips with using an e-invoice when you understand what’s expected of you.
 Keep reading for a deep dive into e-invoicing in the Philippines, so you’re ready to file next April.